Natkeeran/Notes/islandora-8-multilanguage.md

 Drupal 8 has good support for developing multilingual sites.
 In this guide, we will describe the steps needed to setup a basic multilingual Islandora 8 site.
-The site

 Drupal 8 comes with several [multilingual modules](https://www.drupal.org/docs/8/multilingual/choosing-and-installing-multilingual-modules) in the core.
 Islandora 8 enables Language and Content Translation modules by default.